kilobyte/kbtin/README.md

 KBtin is a very heavily extended clone of well-known TinTin++.

-If you're new to MUDding, I would really recommend using one of modern clients, such as Mudlet instead.
+If you're new to MUDding, I would really recommend using one of the modern clients, such as Mudlet instead.
 The TinTin++ language is awful to use;
 the codebase in ancient; user-friendliness is an unthing.